Austin Museum of Popular Culture: Armadillo Art Squad

 This group of local Austin artists designed posters and handbills for Eddie Wilson's Armadillo World Headquarters at a time when the Austin music scene was fueled by the Cosmic Cowboy movement.

 Memorial Wall

-Southpop's outdoor memorial, 'Wall of Fame', as Austin humorist John Kelso calls it, has photos of over 150 people.
-It honors them for their contribution to Austin's creative scene.
+AusPop's outdoor memorial, "Wall of Fame", as Austin humorist John Kelso calls it, has photos of over 150 people.
+It honors their contribution to Austin's creative scene.
 The outdoor wall includes both the famous and the obscure, from Bill Hicks, Stevie Ray Vaughan and Janis Joplin to Bill Livingood, Bud Shrake, and Poodie Locke, Willie Nelson's stage manager.

 Name changes

-Originally named the South Austin Museum of Popular Culture and was referred to as SAMOPC.
-In 2010 it was renamed the South Austin Popular Culture Center, and has since become known locally as SouthPop.
-Subsequently the name has been changed back to South Austin Museum of Popular Culture.
+The museum was originally named the South Austin Museum of Popular Culture.

+In 2010 it was renamed the South Austin Popular Culture Center and became locally known as SouthPop.
+Subsequently the name changed back to South Austin Museum of Popular Culture.

-In September 2019 Leea Mechling, the executive director announced that the name is changing to Austin Museum of Popular Culture (AusPop) and that the museum will relocate to a new space on North Lamar behind Threadgill’s restaurant.
+In September 2019 executive director Leea Mechling announced that the museum would be renamed the Austin Museum of Popular Culture and would relocate to a new space on North Lamar behind Threadgill’s restaurant.